AlgoCompSynth/three-l-lllama/README.md

 `LLVM` is installed as `apt` packages from <https://apt.llvm.org/>;
-the current stable version is 22. `Terra`, compiled from source, provides tools for exploring and using `LLVM`.
+the current stable version is 22. `Terra`, compiled from source, provides Lua-based tools for exploring and using `LLVM`.

 `Terra` is a low-level language tightly integrated with Lua. `Terra` is designed for creating domain-specific languages using `LLVM`, including